 Each of those 61,000 households reported income of more than $1 million on 2014 tax returns.
 The ranks of the million-plus earners grew from 45,000 in 2012.

-Those wealthy households are most likely to live in the Bay Area.
-In Marin County, for instance, about 140 of every 10,000 households reported earning at least $1 million on 2012 returns, more than quadruple the statewide average of 30 per 10,000.
+Those high earners are most likely to live in the Bay Area.
+In Marin County, for instance, about 180 of every 10,000 households reported income of at least $1 million on 2014 returns, more than quadruple the statewide average.

-The Sacramento region is not a bastion for the rich.
-About 8 of every 10,000 households in Sacramento County reported earnings of at least $1 million on 2012 returns, roughly one-fourth the statewide rate.
-Placer, El Dorado and Yolo Counties had a rate twice as high, but still fall short of the state average.
+The Sacramento region is not home to anywhere near that scale of wealth.
+About 9 of every 10,000 households in Sacramento County reported earnings of at least $1 million on 2014 returns, roughly one-fourth the statewide rate.
+Placer, El Dorado and Yolo Counties had rates two to three times as high, but still fell short of the statewide average.